guettli/passive-protocol-of-thoughts/README.md

 I found this method for myself, but I guess similar methods are well known since ages.
 It is a mixture of meditation and writing a diary.

 1. Be sure to have roughly 5 to 15 minutes without being disturbed.
 Make your phone silent.
 Try to be in a silent environment.
 Switch of noice production things like a radio.
+Using IT terms: No input.
 1. Set an alarm clock.
 How long?
 It's your choice.
 If unsure use 12 minutes.
 1. Take a sheet of paper and a pen or an other (maybe digitial) device to be able to take notes.
 1. Sit down.
 You should feel comfortable.